near-ndc/gwg/specs/spec-2-election-ui.md

 ### Watchdog

 - I want to see details about the ongoing election to judge if it's worth my time and effort to join the NDC and be heard.
+- I want to understand if an election is over or if it's underway.
+I want to understand who won the election.

 ### Candidate